khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220au.md

 ### Research domains
 You are asked to
-1. explore connections between digital identities and existential risks (i.e. do a literature review)
+1. explore connections between digital identities and existential risks
-2. choose one specific connection, explore this connection in more depth and use your website to critically reflect one it
+2. choose one specific connection and reflect on this connection in depth
+3. use your website to critically reflect one this connection

+In other words
+1. analyze
+2. synthesize
+3. publish

 To clarify, the two research domains are

 - digital identities <!-- add link to page -->
 - existential risks <!-- add link to page -->

 <!-- can I add a venn diagramm here with code? -->